horjuel1/protocols/scirnaseq3/sciprotocol.md

 <span class="pause">PAUSE POINT</span> Fixed samples may be held here prior to rehydration.
 To pause, add 0.1 volume of 1M glycine pH 8.5 to quench DSP.
 Store at −80°C

-4. Add 2 volumes of 0.3 M SPBSTM **(or PBS-T if using cells)** gradually, 2–3 ml at a time, swirling between additions to rehydrate the nuclei.
+4. Add 2 volumes of 0.3 M SPBSTM **_(or PBS-T if using cells)_** gradually, 2–3 ml at a time, swirling between additions to rehydrate the nuclei.
 For instance, with 1 ml of nuclei and 4 ml of fixative, you would need 10 ml of buffer to rehydrate.

-5. Spin down the nuclei at 1000g for 2 min at 4 °C.
+5. Spin down the nuclei at 1,000g for 2 min at 4 °C.

 6. Carefully remove the supernatant and dispose properly.
 The nuclei pellet is at the bottom and should look a little white-ish from the DSP.

-7. Resuspend the nuclei in ≥1 ml of 0.3 M SPBSTM **(or PBS-T if using cells)**.
+7. Resuspend the nuclei in ≥1 ml of 0.3 M SPBSTM **_(or PBS-T if using cells)_**.
 Triturate gently with a pipette tip to separate nuclei.

 8. Divide fixed nuclei into aliquots of ~2 million nuclei (Fig. 5) in microcentrifuge tubes.
 Spin at 500g for 3 min at 4 °C and remove and discard the supernatant.
 Continue with the protocol or snap-freeze tubes in liquid nitrogen and store at −80 °C.